BIDS/repro-case-studies/case-studies/choldgraf.md

 First, I put all data into subject-specific folders.
 Each of these folders has sub-folders for different kinds of data (e.g., "raw", "munged", "meta").
 The sub-folders will eventually be populated with data during processing, and the structure is consistent across all subjects so that I can easily parse them with scripts.

-Next, I have a jupyter notebook that is unique for each person, and is designed to take whatever raw format the data is in and turn it into a standardized version.
+Next, I have a Jupyter notebook that is unique for each person, and is designed to take whatever raw format the data is in and turn it into a standardized version.
 This is called `munge_{subject_name}.ipynb`, and will output a file that I can use for the rest of my analyses.
 Jupter notebooks are useful here because each subject is different, and will require a different set of steps to get the data ready.
 For this reason, I like to have lots of plots that go along with the analysis process, and a record of exactly what code was run to create the munged data for that subject.

 Because the data often comes in different formats, I make the output of this step the same format for everyone.
-I use a great python package for neuroscience electrophysiology called `MNE-python`.
+I use a great Python package for neuroscience electrophysiology called `MNE-python`.
 This provides a common way of structuring data in order to streamline I/O, processing, and data analysis.
 I convert all of my raw data into the `.fif` format, which is a standard format for storing electrophysiology data.
 This means that I can read the data into other platforms (e.g., R or Matlab) fairly easily.
 The output files are stored in the folder `subject_name/munged`.

 The final thing I do in this step is look at the metadata files for this subject, double check that all the values inside are correct (this is done with the munging notebook), and then insert them into a "combined" csv file of metadata.
-I have a python script called `create_combined_meta.py` that will look through all the subject folders, find the metadata files that my munging notebook outputs, and turn them all into a single CSV file.
+I have a Python script called `create_combined_meta.py` that will look through all the subject folders, find the metadata files that my munging notebook outputs, and turn them all into a single CSV file.

 This aggregated CSV has data for all subjects that I have, and makes it much easier to quickly look at information across datasets.
 To do so, I use `Pandas`.
 This is a package that lets you represent tabular-style data in memory, and also gives you "database-style" functionality with their objects (e.g., joining two `Pandas` objects with partially-overlapping fields).
 This simplifies things, because it means that while I have a separate file for each dataset, I have a single combined file across all subjects for their metadata.